pittenga/gr-neighborhood-decoder/README.md

 # Project Definition
 You are working on a project for the City of Grand Rapids.
 They have provided you with latitude and longitude coordinate information defining the shapes of the city's neighborhoods.
 They want an application that, given the latitude and longitude of an address, tells them what neighborhood the address is part of.

-A snapshot of a map of the neighborhoods is included to help you consider the constraints and shapes you'll be dealing with (see attached neighborhood_map.png).
+A snapshot of a map of the neighborhoods is included to help you consider the constraints and shapes you'll be dealing with.

 Your application should:

-* Read in the neighborhood shape data from a file (see attached gr_neighborhoods.txt)
+* Read in the neighborhood shape data from a file ([gr_neighborhoods.txt](gr_neighborhoods.txt))
-* Read in the points to classify from a file (example below)
+* Read in the points to classify from a file ([test-points.txt](test-points.txt)])
-* Print out the neighborhood for each point (example below)
+* Print out the neighborhood for each point
+  * Point 1: ken-O-Sha Park
+  * Point 2: Alger Heights
+  * Point 3: Southeast Community
+  * Point 4: <none>
+  * Point 5: John Ball Park
+  * Point 6: Oldtown-Heartside
+  * Point 7: Bellknap Lookout
+  * Point 8: Heritage Hill
+  * Point 9: <none>
+  * Point 10: Creston
+  * Point 11: North End
+  * Point 12: Creston
 * Keep performance and correct results in mind

 Requirements: